NCAR/esds/projects.md

 ### [GeoCAT-viz](https://geocat-viz.readthedocs.io/)

-GeoCAT-viz contains tools to aid in visulaizing geoscience data, including convenience and plotting functions that are used to facilitate plotting with Matplotlib, Cartopy, and other visualization packages.
+GeoCAT-viz contains tools to aid in visualizing geoscience data, including convenience and plotting functions that are used to facilitate plotting with Matplotlib, Cartopy, and other visualization packages.

 ### [GeoCAT-examples](https://geocat-examples.readthedocs.io)